neffers/untitled-cryptography-project/md_docs/request_types.md

     - `file_id`: the id of the file to be deleted.
   - Resource server response `data`:
     - `None`.
 Use `success` field alone to determine outcome.
+- `AddPermission`
+  - Escalates a user's permission for a leaderboard to a certain permission level.
+  - Additional client request fields:
+    - `user_id`: the id of the user whose permission is to be updated
+    - `leaderboard_id`: the leaderboard for the permission
+    - `permission`: the new permission for the user
+    - `read_keys`: list of symmetric keys associated with leaderboard, in syntax of response of `GetKeys`
+    - `mod_keys`: list of RSA moderator keys, associated with moderator group of leaderboard, in syntax of response of `GetKeys`
+  - Resource server response `data`
+    - `None`, use `success` alone to determine outcome
+- `GetKeys`
+  - Returns the encrypted symmetric keys for a resource.
+  - Additional client request fields:
+    - `user_id`: the id of the user requesting the keys.
+    - `leaderboard_id`: the leaderboard id where `user_id` exists
+  - Resource server response `data`:
+    - `mod`: a list of moderator keys i.e. list of tuples containing:
+      - the version of the key
+      - RSA Private key associated with moderator group of `leaderboard_id` encrypted with the symmetric key specified below.
+      - symmetric key with which moderator group private key is encrypted.
+This key is encrypted with `user_id`'s public key.
+    - `read`: a list of read keys i.e. list of tuples containing:
+      - the version of the key
+      - encrypted symmetric key, associated with leaderboard `leaderboard_id`'s read group.
+This key is encrypted using `user_id`'s public key.
+- `RemovePermission`
+  - Revokes permission from a user for a certain leaderboard, and expires relavent keys
+  - Additional client request fields:
+    - `user_id`: id of the user whose permissions need to be removed
+    - `leaderboard_id`: the leaderboard for the permission
+    - `new_read_keys`: new symmetric key list for Read group of leaderboard
+    - `new_mod_pubkey`: new RSA public key dictionary(mapping user to public key) for Moderator group of leaderboard, if user was a moderator, otherwise `None`
+    - `new_mod_keys`: new symmetric key dictionary(mapping user to encrypted symmetric key) associated with Moderator group.
+  - Resource server response `data`:
+    - `None`, use `success` alone to determine outcome
+- `Verify_Entry`
+  - Verifies entry of a leaderboard.
+Entry is now available to Read group, and thus relavent keys are used to encrypt data associated with entry
+  - Additional Client Request Fields:
+    - `entry_id`: id of entry to be verified
+    - `score`: score to be verified
+    - `read_key_ver`: read key version with which data is encrypted
+    - `files`: List of proof file identifiers that associated with entry,
+    - `comments`: List of comments associated with entry
+  - Resource server response `data`:
+    - `None`, use success alone to determine outcome